monolithpl/trie-compiler/README.md

 # trie compiler
 Compress wordlists for javascript web apps using packed trie algorithms.

-Achieve approx. 50% compression while maintaining fast - O(1) - lookup speed.
+Achieves approx. 50% compression while maintaining fast - O(1) - lookup speed.

 See it in action [here](https://monolithpl.github.io/trie-compiler/)

 ### features
 - test performance of javascript trie algorithms in your browser using: